Suleman-Sehar/Assignment-6/README.md

 Code Editor (VS Code / PyCharm)

 👨‍💻 Author
-Name: Mohsin Raza
+Name: Suleman Sehar

-GitHub: mohsinraza23
+GitHub: Suleman-Sehar

-Email: mohsinraza23@gmail.com
+Email: solemanseher@gmail.com

 ⭐ Support
 If you found this helpful, feel free to star 🌟 the repo and share it!